On-Campus Employers

 Job postings must adhere to the required template.
 All postings undergo review and approval from the GCC’s Campus Employment team before being made public and open to applicants.
 The turnaround time for job posting approvals is generally 2-3 business days, though up to 3-5 business days during busy periods (August – September, January – February).

-Log in to your Handshake On-Campus Employer account to create or duplicate your job posting.
 Use the required job posting template to expedite approval.
 Or, complete this job posting form with the required information, and we will create the posting on your behalf.

 Jobs for rehired student employees do not need to be published—see the section “Re-Hire Student Employees” for more information.